 - Business Ownership and Management.
 If you co-own a business, the postnup can establish ownership rights and a plan for managing the business in case of divorce.
 This might include a buyout option or predetermined valuation methods.

 - Debts and Liabilities.
-The agreement can specify how existing and future debts will be handled.
-Who will be responsible for specific debts, or will they be divided proportionally?
+The agreement can specify how both parties will handle existing and future debts.
+So, this will include who will be responsible for specific debts, or if they be divided proportionally between the parties.

 - Dispute Resolution.
 The postnup can outline a dispute resolution process in case of disagreements during separation.
 This could involve mediation or arbitration to avoid costly court battles.